QuentinRa/blog.quentinra.dev/info/ocaml/basic/rec.md

 ## Terminal or nonterminal functions

-A function is said to be **terminal** if it may ends.
-A **nonterminal** function may never end.

-You usually write a nonterminal function when you are postponing the calculations meaning that you are calculating the next term before the current term (evaluating n+1 before n).
+You usually write a **nonterminal** function when you are postponing the calculations meaning that you are calculating the next term before the current term (evaluating n+1 before n).

-A terminal function is when you are writing your code to evaluate n before n+1.
+A **terminal** function is when you are writing your code to evaluate n before n+1.

 The function above is **nonterminal**!
-To write some terminal function, we will use **Functions of an accumulator**.
+To write some terminal functions, we will use the concept of **functions of an accumulator**.

 <hr class="sr">

 ## Functions of an accumulator

+A function of an accumulator is called `fonction accumulatrice` in French.
 The main idea is that you will store in a variable the result, update the parameters and call the recursive function with a new accumulator, and the updated parameters.

 ```ocaml
 let pow x power =